-A former Vice-Chancellor, Ladoke Akintola University of Science and Technology (LAUTECH), Ogbomosho, Professor Adeniyi Gbadegesin and a Mathematician from the Obafemi Awolowo University (OAU), Ile-Ife, Professor Samuel Okoya have agreed that if Nigeria is to meet its Scientific, Environment, Economic and Socio-Cultural challenges, it must take action at the community, national and global levels.
+A former Vice-Chancellor, Ladoke Akintola University of Science and Technology (LAUTECH), Ogbomosho, Professor Adeniyi Gbadegesin and a Mathematician from the Obafemi Awolowo University (OAU), Ile-Ife, Professor Samuel Okoya have agreed that if Nigeria is to meet its Scientific, Environment, Economic and Socio-Cultural challenges and development, it must take action at the community, national and global levels.

 The scholars who were Guest Lecturer and the Lead Paper Presenter respectively, reached this consensus at the International Conference on Developmental Science and Technology, organised by the College of Physical Sciences (COLPHYS), with the theme, “Advancing Scientific Frontlines for Sustainable Development and held recently”.

 On his part, Professor Gbadegesin while speaking on the topic, “Sustainability Science and the Issue of Sustainable Development in Nigeria” stressed the need for the nation to take into consideration some Sustainable Developmental Goals such as Gender Equality, Good Wealth and Well-Being, Quality Education, Clean Water and Sanitation, among others.

 He defined Sustainable Development as Development that meets the needs of the present without compromising the ability of future generations to meet their own needs, adding that “The Sustainable Development Goals (SDGs) addressed the need for Development to take into consideration Clean Energy, Water and Sanitation, Climate Change, as well as Terrestrial Ecosystems and Biodiversity”.